edgedb/edgedb/docs/cheatsheets/index.rst

 Just getting started?
-Keep an eye on this collection of cheatsheets with handy examples for what you'll need to get started with EdgeDB.
+Keep an eye on this collection of cheatsheets with handy examples for what you'll need to get started with |Gel|.
-After familiarizing yourself with them, feel free to dive into more EdgeDB via our longer `interactive tutorial </tutorial>`_ and **much** longer `Easy EdgeDB textbook </easy-edgedb>`_.

 EdgeQL
 ======